 Watch my video on burst training and get your heart rate up to 80% maximum.
 When you do burst training, exercise hard for at least 30 seconds to 2 minutes, then take 1-2 minutes to recover and repeat that cycle at least 3-4 times.
 I suggest bursting 2-4 times per week, always allowing adequate recovery time.

 Is Your Toxic Bucket Full?

 What about your toxic bucket?
-We all have different sized “toxic buckets,” meaning that we have different abilities to tolerate stress and handle toxic exposure, much of of which is determined by our methylation capabilities.
+We all have different sized “toxic buckets,” meaning that we have different abilities to tolerate stress and handle toxic exposure, much of which is determined by our methylation capabilities.

 If you picture a bucket with stressors inside, they either accumulate or get cleared away.
-But chemical stressors tend to bio-accumulate in this bucket, and with any kind of extra stress or toxic exposure, the bucket overflows.
+But chemical stressors tend to bio-accumulate in this bucket, and with any extra stress or toxic exposure, the bucket overflows.
 We need to empty our toxic buckets that can turn off our bad DNA.
 True Cellular Detox™ will help to empty chemical stressors from the bucket.

 Why True Cellular Detox™ is a Must